19hours/sg-statutes/Acts/Income Tax Act.md

 \*(10A) For the purposes of subsection (3)(b) to (f), the reference to the year preceding any year of assessment shall —

-(a) if the person making the donation is not an individual or a Hindu joint family and is one to whom a direction is made under section 35(4);
+(a) if the person making the donation is not an individual and is one to whom a direction is made under section 35(4);

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

 (b) if the persons making the donation are the partners of a partnership, a direction is made under section 35(4) in relation to the income of that partnership, and the donation is made by them in the name of the partnership;

-(c) if the person making the donation is an individual or a Hindu joint family, is one to whom a direction is made under section 35(4), and the donation is made by him in the name of the trade, business or profession to which the accounts relate,
+(c) if the person making the donation is an individual to whom a direction is made under section 35(4), and the donation is made by him in the name of the trade, business or profession to which the accounts relate,

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

 be read as a reference to —